EU-OSHA/oira.statistics.deployment/README.md

     # bin/restore-metabase

-Then make your changes throught the metabase UI.
+Then make your changes through the metabase UI.
 To dump the database, run:

     # bin/dump-metabase